-Use will be made of a variety of documents produced by the World bank and available from its website.
-In addition, students will be directed to read extracts from other publications containing critical discussions of World Bank policies, procedures and practices, e.g.
+Use will be made of a variety of documents produced by the World bank and other Multilateral Development Banks (MDB), available online.
+In addition, students will be directed to read extracts from other publications containing critical discussions of World Bank and other MDB policies, procedures and practices, e.g.

 Goldman, M., 2005.
 Imperial Nature: The World Bank and Struggles for Social Justice in the Age of Globalization.
 New Haven: Yale University Press.

 Engle Merry, S. 2011 "Measuring the World: Indicators, Human Rights, and Global Governance" Current Anthropology 52, no. S3

 Tuition fees are for the academic year indicated at the top of the page.

 If you are a domestic graduate coursework or international student you will be required to pay tuition fees.
 Tuition fees are indexed annually.
 Further information for domestic and international students about tuition and other fees can be found at Fees.

 - 6 units

 If you are an undergraduate student and have been offered a Commonwealth supported place, your fees are set by the Australian Government for each course.
 At ANU 1 EFTSL is 48 units (normally 8 x 6-unit courses).
 You can find your student contribution amount for each course at Fees.
 Where there is a unit range displayed for this course, not all unit options below may be available.

 Class summaries, if available, can be accessed by clicking on the View link for the relevant class number.